Whether you’re planning a Vancouver Christmas trip or just looking for things to do over Christmas break, you’re in luck.

 Tickets can be purchased by clicking the button below.
 Just make sure to select a date that Soar with Santa is running.

-Spend the Holidays in Whistler
+Spend Your Christmas Holidays in Whistler

 It should be a crime to skip over one of the world’s most beautiful drives and forgo visiting one of Canada’s great resort towns: Whistler.

-Co-host of the 2010 Olympic Games, a 5-star ski resort, home to an amazing array of gourmet restaurants and spa experiences (like Scandinave), Whistler is at the top of every list of day trips from Vancouver regardless of the season.
+Co-host of the 2010 Olympic Games, a 5-star ski resort home to an amazing array of gourmet restaurants and spa experiences (like Scandinave), Whistler is at the top of every list of day trips from Vancouver, regardless of the season.

 No car?
-You can book all in one transport packages using the orange button below:
+You can book all-in-one transport packages using the orange button below:

 Experience the Spirit of Christmas at Sea to Sky Gondola

-Spending quality time with family or friends is best done grabbing a few drinks at one of Vancouver’s best bars.
+Spending quality time with family or friends is best done by grabbing a few drinks at one of Vancouver’s best bars.
 After all, it’s the holidays.